vrnaik/docker/README.md

 ```sh
 docker start ubuntu1 // start the existing container which was stopped in the past
 ```
-> -the `start` in above command is used to start the existing container which is currently not running. <br />
+> - the `start` in above command is used to start the existing container which is currently not running. <br />
-> -`ubuntu1` in above command is the container name that we want to start. <br />
+> - `ubuntu1` in above command is the container name that we want to start. <br />
-> -with `docker start` command container will be started exactly with the same configuration as it was running with before exit.(ie port mapping, volume mapping, container name) <br />
+> - with `docker start` command container will be started exactly with the same configuration as it was running with before exit.(ie port mapping, volume mapping, container name) <br />
 ---

 ```sh